tier4/driving_log_replayer/docs/use_case/obstacle_segmentation.en.md

       "Result": "Success, Fail, or Skipped",
       "Info": [
         {
-          "PointCloud": "Number of points out in the non-detection area and distribution by distance from the base_link."
+          "PointCloud": {
+            "NumPoints": "Number of point clouds out in non-detected areas.", "Distance": {
+              "0-1": "Number of point clouds out in non-detected areas between 0-1 m from base_link", "x-x+1": "Distribution of point clouds appearing in non-detected areas by distance", "99-100": "Number of point clouds out in non-detected areas between 99-100 m from base_link" }
+          }
         }
       ]
     },